Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: Abstract

 \section{Abstract}

-Understanding the connection between structure, dynamics, and fragility (the rate at which relaxation time grow with decreasing temperature) is central to unravelling the glass transition.
-Fragility is often linked to dynamic heterogeneity, and thus it is commonly assumed that if structure influences dynamics, more fragile systems should exhibit stronger structure–dynamics correlations.
-In this study, we test the generality of this assumption using three model systems: Lennard-Jones (LJ) and Weeks–Chandler–Andersen, where fragility is tuned via density, and a modified LJ $(q,p)$ system, where potential softness is changed to vary fragility.
-We employ a structural order parameter derived from the mean-field caging potential and analyse energy barriers at both macroscopic and microscopic levels.
-While the macroscopic slope of the energy barrier, suitably defined, correlates with fragility, no consistent correlation is found for the microscopic energy barriers.
-Instead, the latter shows a strong correlation with an independently computed structure–dynamics measure obtained from isoconfigurational ensemble.
-Surprisingly, the two systems with the highest structure–dynamics correlation, LJ at $\rho=1.1$ and the $(8,5)$ model, are respectively the least and most fragile within their classes.
-These systems exhibit broad mobility distributions, bimodal displacement profiles, and high non-Gaussian parameters, all indicative of dynamic heterogeneity.
-However, their dynamic susceptibilities remain low, suggesting a decoupling between spatial correlation and temporal heterogeneity.
-Both systems lie in the enthalpy-dominated regime and are near the spinodal, suggesting mechanical instability as a source of heterogeneity.
-These findings challenge the conventional linkage among fragility, heterogeneity, and structure–dynamics correlation.
+Understanding the connection between structure, dynamics, and fragility, the rate at which the relaxation time grows with decreasing temperature, is central to unravelling the glass transition.
+Fragility is often associated with dynamic heterogeneity, implying that if structure influences dynamics, more fragile systems should exhibit stronger structure–dynamics correlations.
+In this study, we test the generality of this assumption using: Lennard-Jones (LJ) and Weeks–Chandler–Andersen (WCA) systems, where fragility is tuned via density, and a modified LJ $(q,p)$ system, where fragility is varied by changing the potential softness.
+We define a structural order parameter based on a mean-field caging potential and analyse energy barriers at both macroscopic and microscopic levels.
+While the macroscopic free energy barrier slope correlates with fragility, the microscopic free energy barrier does not show a consistent trend.
+Instead, it exhibits a strong correlation with a structure–dynamics correlation measure obtained from isoconfigurational ensemble simulations.
+Interestingly, the two systems showing the highest structure–dynamics correlation, LJ at $\rho = 1.1$ and the $(8,5)$ model, are respectively the least and most fragile within their classes.
+These systems exhibit broad mobility distributions, large non-Gaussian parameters, yet low four-point susceptibilities, suggesting a decoupling between spatial correlation length and mobility contrast.
+Both systems lie in the enthalpy dominated regime and are close to the spinodal, pointing to mechanical instability as a source of heterogeneity.
+Our results reveal that structure–dynamics correlation is more closely linked to the contrast in individual particle mobility than to the spatial extent of dynamic correlations that typically scale with fragility.